|

 suicide contagion and 24/7 lineups at the local gas station.

-conditions of life on the reserves are worsening.
-Meanwhile,
+the living conditions of life on the reserves are worsening.

-both sides refuse to acknowledge that largesse and best intentions
+Meanwhile, both sides refuse to acknowledge that largesse

-have had and can have no positive, salutary effect on a people
+and best intentions have had and can have no positive, salutary

 ensnared in a hermetically sealed, self-perpetuating circle